tank208/plc-student-demo-platform/01_modules/00_What_is_a_PLC/00_TG_What_is_a_PLC.md

 - Instructor may present visuals or diagrams from the GitHub 03_assets/00_intro_plc folder

-- Reference: Arduino Explore PLC course, “What Is a PLC?” ([source](https://courses.arduino.cc/explore-plc/lessons/history-present-plc/))
+- Reference: Arduino Explore PLC course - [Arduino PLC Course – “What is a PLC?”](https://courses.arduino.cc/explore-plc/lessons/history-present-plc/)

 ---